Book your Work America experience with a £100 deposit today!

 You must also notify CIEE if you wish to leave your job and/or leave the USA early.
 As your visa sponsor, they must keep your records with US Department of State fully up-to-date.
 Failure to notify CIEE in this situation may result in CIEE terminating your visa, and you will have to go home early.

 During the validity period of your visa, you can work and travel as much as you wish.
 Once your visa expires, you have an additional 30 days ‘grace period’ during which you may travel but not work.

 Unfortunately the medical insurance provided on the programme does not include any pre-existing conditions.
-If you do have a pre-existing medical condition you would be required to find your own travel insurance.
+If you do have a pre-existing medical condition you would be required to find your own travel insurance at an additional cost.